larssexton/mclean667.org/index.md

 jeans on camping trips.
 The Scout uniform shorts and a Scouting T-shirt can be worn to meetings and camp during the summer.

-Due to Covid-19 wearing a mask inside is required

 # Advancement Program